The leading global composite rigging solutions company

 Cables are created using the same wound unidirectional fibre process as yachting cables, providing impressive standards of safety, weight savings, reliability and resistance to corrosion, even at high temperatures.
 Future Fibres cables have been chosen as standard equipment for many open wheeled racing circuits.

-Aerospace & Defense: Composites have evolved into a major role in all types of aerospace and defense applications for which strength, weight and reliability are all critical.
+Composites have evolved into a major role in all types of aerospace applications for which strength, weight and reliability are all critical.

-The ability to design and engineer custom cable and component solutions opens up a myriad of opportunities for driving performance improvement in both aerospace and defense.
+The ability to design and engineer custom cable and component solutions opens up a myriad of opportunities for driving performance improvement in aerospace.

 For example: carbon rods to aid in the deployment of telecommunication satellites, safety tethers, lifting strops, locking strops to hold helicopter blades to the motor.